Do I Still Love 1980's The Empire Strikes Back?

 Leia's ability to hear Luke opens up questions that are definitively answered in Return of the Jedi.
 For now, the broken and battered Luke is placed in a Falcon bunk, while Leia, Chewie, Lando, and the droids try to escape the Imperial fleet.
 As our heroes try to figure out why the hyperdrive won't engage, barely evading Imperial ships without Han at the controls, Luke tries to reach out in the Force to Obi-Wan, pleading to know why such a catastrophic secret was kept from him.
 The only answer he receives in the force comes from Vader.

-I think it's amazing that the film's choice when Vader calls out to Luke is to have Luke spring out of bed to exclaim "Father!"
+I think it is amazing that the film's choice when Vader calls out to Luke is to have Luke spring out of bed to exclaim "Father!"
 It's like he's always known and wants connection.
 It's amazing.
 However, he is still able to resist Vader's entreaties, continuously crying out to Obi-Wan in dismay.
 Obi-Wan does not answer.
 R2-D2 fixes the hyperdrive and the Falcon jumps to lightspeed, just before the Imperial tractor beam locks on.
 The only victory is escape.
 Vader looks on, then walks off the bridge, as his men fearfully look on.
 One can only guess the reaction the Emperor will have.
 Everyone loses.

 The last scene features Luke receiving a robotic hand--just like his father--and standing at a Rebel medical ship's window to comfort Leia, as Lando and Chewie fly off in the Falcon to look for Han.
 John Williams pulls out all the stops, the camera shows the ship window from the outside, moves out to show the fleet, roll credits.
 Amazing.